 Sailed the high seas…

 I even flew home from China to officiate Courtney & MJ’s wedding!

 Courtney is the kind of person you want in your life.
 She’s a great listener, offers brilliant advice, has an amazing laugh, and a magnetic energy.
 She’s kind of like the sister I always wanted.

 I’d do anything to help my locker buddy.

 On Saturday, May 20th, Courtney is hosting the 8th Annual Morels & Memories: A Mushroom Hunt & Alzheimer’s Fundraiser.

 - …is the 6th leading cause of death in the USA

-- …affects Courtney’s mom and millions more
+- …affected Courtney’s mom and millions more

 In 2011 Courtney’s mom, Heidi, was diagnosed with early-onset Alzheimer’s at the age of 49.
 Alzheimer’s disease took Heidi from us in 2019.

-All of these reasons and more are why I auditioned for and toured with The Remember Project.
+All of these reasons (and more) are why I auditioned for and toured with The Remember Project.
 I needed to do something then and now.